Glossary

 Examinations which take place during this time are session examinations and are organised centrally by the examination office.

-Examination Timetable
+Examination Schedules

-The examination office of the academic services draws up the relevant plan for session examinations.
-This determines the students to be examined, the examiners, the examination subjects and the method, duration, date, time and place of the examinations, as well as the permitted aids.
+The examination office of the academic services draws up the plan for session examinations.
+This plan specifies the students to be examined, the examiners, the examination subjects and the mode, duration, date, time and location of the examinations, and the permitted aids.
+Semester examinations are not organised centrally; here, planning and organisation are the responsibility of the lecturers.

 Forms of Performance Assessment [LK-Form]

-Forms of performance assessments in graded study courses:
+Forms of performance assessments:

-• No Performance Assessment: If no performance assessment takes place, no results can be set and no credits are awarded.
+- No Performance Assessment: If no performance assessment takes place, no results can be set and no credits are awarded.

 General Rules on Performance Assessment at the ETH Zurich [Allgemeine Verordnung über Leistungskontrollen an der ETH Zürich (AVL)]

-Establishes the principles for conducting all performance assessments in the graded study courses.
-Here supersedes the General Examination Provisions (GEP) of the ETH Zurich.
+Supersedes the General Examination Provisions (GEP) of the ETH Zurich.
 Can be found at www.rechtssammlung.ethz.ch.

-Occupation (place and time) [Raumbelegung]
+Room allocation (place and time) [Raumbelegung]

 Place, date and time of a course.
 Must be reviewed by the lecturers during the course scheduling phases or amended by the schedule coordinator.